MahsaVarsh/MahsaVarsh.github.io/_pages/about.md

 projects: true
 ---

 I am a postdoc at [Software Quality Research group](https://square.itu.dk/){:target="\_blank"} at IT University of Copenhagen.
 My research is mostly focused on quality assurance and safety of software systems.
-In my work I consider both theoretical and practical aspects of software testing that enhance the software quality and safety.
+In my work I consider both theoretical and practical aspects of software testing and verification.
 I am interested in developing techniques that are tailored for real world systems and to bridge the gap between theory and practice of such techniques.
 Currently, I am working on automatic program repair for Linux kernel as a part of INSIGH project.